msaqib25/playbook/ourculture.md

 ## 3) Context, Not Control

+We want to work with responsible people and empower them with context and responsibility.

+**Responsible People Thrive on Freedom, and are Worthy of Freedom**

+### The Rare Responsible Person
+- Self motivating
+- Self aware
+- Self disciplined
+- Self improving
+- Acts like a leader
+- Doesn’t wait to be told what to do
+- Never feels “that’s not my job”
+- Picks up the trash lying on the floor
+- Behaves like an owner

-The best managers figure out how to get great outcomes by setting the appropriate context, rather than by trying to control their people.
+The best managers figure out how to get great outcomes from responsible people by setting the appropriate context, rather than by trying to control them.

-Provide strategy and direction; rather than dictation.
+They provide strategy and direction; rather than dictation.

-### Context (embrace)
+### Context (we should embrace)
 - Strategy
-- Metrics
 - Assumptions
 - Objectives
 - Clearly-defined roles
 - Knowledge of the stakes
 - Transparency around decision-making

-### Control (avoid)
+### Control (we should avoid)
 - Top-down decision-making
 - Management approval
 - Committees
 - Planning and process valued more than results

 ### Exceptions
-- Control can be important in emergency, or high-stakes No time to take long-term capacity-building view
+- Control can be important in emergency, or high-stakes situations Risk is too high; and there's no time to deliberate

 - Control can be important when someone is still learning their area It takes time to pick up the necessary context

-- Control can be important when you have the wrong person in a role
+- Control can be important when you have the wrong person in a role For the short term, there's nothing that can be done but to dictate

 ### Note to Managers
 **Managers: When you are tempted to “control” your people, ask yourself what context you could set instead**